-STEP 1: Visit the registration site appropriate to your campus to complete your application & pay your $250 deposit
+STEP 1: Visit the registration site www.freeisraeltrip.org to complete your application & pay your $250 deposit.

-Please choose the correct registration website for your campus!
+Please only use the registration link provided!
 If you use another website or trip organizer you will not be registered for the correct trip and we cannot guarantee we will be able to fix this error.
-If you have questions please contact the appropriate staff person for your campus: Penn - Emily at email@example.com, Temple - Hila at firstname.lastname@example.org for more information, Drexel and all other campuses - Caitlin at email@example.com.
+If you have questions please contact Arielle at firstname.lastname@example.org

 STEP 2: Receive an email confirmation and link to part 2 of the application

 This will happen approximately 24hrs after you register.
 You must complete part 2 - which includes medical forms and passport information ASAP.